-Phillips first started writing songs as a teenager in Leesburg, Georgia, where he learned to play guitar at age 14.
-After mastering riffs from classic-rock tracks like Deep Purple’s “Smoke on the Water” and Ozzy Osbourne’s “Crazy Train”—mostly by playing along to his family’s karaoke machine—he formed an acoustic band with his older sister and brother-in-law and soon added singing to his repertoire.
+Growing up in Leesburg, Georgia, Phillips first picked up guitar at age 14 and soon mastered riffs from classic-rock tracks like Deep Purple’s “Smoke on the Water” (mostly by playing along to his family’s karaoke machine).
+He also took up singing and songwriting as a teenager, in addition to forming an acoustic band with his older sister and brother-in-law.
 While studying at Albany Technical College in Georgia, Phillips continued playing music with his brother-in-law, landing gigs in nearby college towns and at festivals.
-With encouragement from his family and friends, Phillips took a break from working in his family’s pawn shop and auditioned for American Idol in summer 2011—only to emerge as the show’s season 11 winner.
-Released the same day he claimed his victory, “Home” marked the most successful coronation song of any Idol winner and the highest-ever debut on the Billboard Digital songs chart.
+With encouragement from his family and friends, he took a break from working in his family’s pawn shop and auditioned for American Idol in summer 2011, then emerged as the show’s season 11 winner.
+Premiering the same day he claimed his victory, “Home” marked the most successful coronation song of any Idol winner and the highest-ever debut on Billboard’s Digital Songs chart.

 - next ›